Benchmarx kitchens

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Before you fork out your hard earned cash on a Benchmarx kitchen, find out what its customers think of its kitchens and customer service.
+Before you fork out your hard-earned cash on a Benchmarx kitchen, find out what its customers think of its kitchens and customer service.

-We've surveyed thousands of kitchen company customers to reveal how Benchmarx kitchens compare with rival brands such as John Lewis, Howdens Joinery and Magnet.
+We've surveyed thousands of kitchen company customers to reveal how Benchmarx kitchens compare with rival brands such as Howdens Joinery, John Lewis and Magnet.

-If you're not a Which? member, you can take out a £1 trial subscription to Which? to see this, plus reviews of thousands of products, from washing machines to ovens.
+If you're not a Which? member, you can take out a £1 Which? trial to see this, plus reviews of thousands of products, from washing machines to ovens.

 Visit our page on the best and worst kitchen brands to see how Benchmarx kitchens compare with other brands.